How to be organized in your life with xTiles: simple tips that actually work

 Minimize your time blockers whenever possible

 There always will be something to distract you from doing what you need to do.
-Sometimes, it’s something nice, like watching an extra episode of that new series you liked so much or spending a bit more time with your friends.
-And sometimes, it might be something that tires you more than the actual job, so when you have time to buckle down again, you can barely think about what you need to do.
+Sometimes, it's something nice, like watching an extra episode of that new series you liked so much or spending a bit more time with your friends in your favorite restaurant.
+Sometimes, it might be something that tires you more than the actual job, so when you have time to buckle down again, you can barely think about what you need to do.

 Don’t try to save the world on your own